 We’ve all heard stories about how someone made a substantial profit in the market by buying and selling some stock at just the right time.
 However, that’s a lot like hearing about someone striking it rich at the tables in Vegas.
 Did they also tell you about the numerous trips they made to the tables and lost?
 Or did you hear about all the short-term trades that the investor made that were not nearly as successful?

-On the other hand, spending time in the market — in other words, investing for the long term — has shown consistent success.
+Unlike trying to time the market, spending time in the market — in other words, investing for the long term — has shown consistent success.
 While the market does move up and down, historical data shows that the positive years far outweigh the negative years.

 Historical results are not a guarantee of future results, but they do bear consideration.
 There are good reasons why time in the market tends to beat market timing.
 Some of these reasons are economical, but the most compelling reasons are connected to human behavior.